XuhuaHuang/EmbeddedProgramming/OpenGL/README.md

 ## Brief Instruction
 ### Dependencies
 1) Navigate to the downloaded .zip file.
-2) Find two folders: "include" and "lib-vc2019" (if not newer).
+2) Find these two folders: "include" and "lib-vc2019" (if not newer).
-3) Place these two folders unfer your project directory.
+3) Place these two folders under your Empty C++ project directory.
+4) Navigate into "lib-vc2019" folder, delete "glfw3.dll" and "glfw3dll.lib".

 ### Link Libraries
-1) Project -> Properties -> Select "All Configurations" -> Select "Win32" as Platform
+1) Project -> Properties -> Select "All Configurations" as Configuration -> Select "Win32" as Platform
 2) C/C++ -> Additional Include Directories -> type in "$(SolutionDir)" and add file path to the "include" folder.
 3) Linker -> Input -> Additional Dependencies -> type in "glfw3.lib;opengl32.lib;User32.lib;Gdi32.lib;Shell32.lib".
 4) Click "Apply", then click "OK".